soniaturcotte/soniaturcotte.com/writing/hofstadter-handshakes-blackboxes.md

 ---
-title: Hofstader, handshakes and black boxes
+title: Hofstadter, handshakes and black boxes
 description: From dial-up internet to Duet AI
 date: 2024-03-28
 tags: